monero-project/monero-site/knowledge-base/moneropedia/account.md

 Use "help" command to see the list of available commands.
 Always use "exit" command when closing simplewallet to save current session's state.
 Otherwise, you will possibly need to synchronize your wallet again.
-Your wallet key is NOT under risk anyway.<br><br>
+Your wallet key is NOT under risk anyway.<br>
 <span style="color: lime;">PLEASE NOTE: the following 25 words can be used to recover access to your wallet.
 Please write them down and store them somewhere safe and secure.
-Please do not store them in your email or on file storage services outside of your immediate control.</span><br><br>
+Please do not store them in your email or on file storage services outside of your immediate control.</span><br>
 aunt knuckle italics moisture hawk thorn iris abort chlorine smog uphill glass aptitude nowhere sewage plywood dual relic fierce divers anvil nodes bubble cabin abort